Frequently Asked Questions

 When are appointments available?

-Appointments are available Tuesday, Wednesday and Thursday evenings as well as daytime and weekends.
+Appointments are available Monday, Tuesday, Wednesday and Thursday evenings as well as daytime Monday to Friday.

 How many sessions will we need for counselling?